Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

-Our taxonomy covers a wide range of vulnerabilities, unifying all categories identified across existing taxonomies, none of which individually provide complete coverage.
+\geriKeyPoint{1}{ Our taxonomy covers a wide range of vulnerabilities, unifying all categories identified across existing taxonomies, none of which individually provide complete coverage.
 The alternative names used in the literature are consistently assigned to a single vulnerability, ensuring clarity and avoiding ambiguity.
+Vulnerabilities are categorized based on their root causes. }